Published on March 28th, 2012 | by Tina Casey1

 And carpet recycling, too

 Aside from having the kind of extraordinary weight-to-strength ratio demanded of new materials in a more energy efficient economy, the new carbon fibers are also made from an inexpensive, seemingly endless feedstock.
 But if the world ever bans plastic bags (ha!), not to worry.
-Recycled carpeting – of which there are untold millions of tons in the
+Recycled carpeting – of which there are untold millions of tons in the U.S. alone – also contains plastics that can get a second life, quite possibly in those new electric vehicles we’ll all be driving some day.

 Follow Tina Casey on Twitter: @TinaMCasey.